DMacMakes/dmacdocs/content/en/torrens/aac202/assessments/index.md

 There are deliverables for **week 1**, **week 2** and **week 4**.

 ### Week 1 Deliverables
 **Select** an object from the environment concept **or design** a fitting prop of your own.
-This will be posted to the subject **forums**, along with some written responses.
+This will be posted to the subject **forums**.
 Concept, style reference and instructions are in the week 1 notes:

 [Week 1 Deliverables in the notes](../week1/#deliverable-this-week)